 Our program is part of the American Board of Medical Genetics–certified training program at the University of Washington.
-Another name for this area of genetics is metabolic genetics.

 Conditions We Treat

-Children with these disorders cannot use fats for energy.
+Individuals with these disorders cannot use fats for energy.
 This can lead to low blood sugar, muscle weakness and heart problems.
 Medicines and special diets can treat many of these disorders.
 Examples are medium-chain acyl-coenzyme A dehydrogenase (MCAD) deficiency and very long–chain acyl-coenzyme A dehydrogenase (VLCAD) deficiency.

 Many building blocks of the body, such as proteins, fats and other molecules, need to have sugars attached to them to work properly.
 Individuals with congenital disorders of glycosylation (CDG) cannot attach these sugars or sugar chains properly.
 Children or adults with CDG may have problems with growth and learning, and the disorder may affect many parts of the body, including the brain, nerves, muscles, liver and immune system.
 Examples of CDGs include PMM2-CDG, ALG1-CDG, PIGT-CDG and MPI-CDG.
 Additionally, individuals may also have NGLY1-CDDG, a disorder where the body has trouble taking off sugar chains from some proteins.

 These disorders affect how the body makes energy.
 They can involve many body systems.
 Most often they involve the heart, brain and muscles.
-Examples are mitochondrial encephalomyopathy lactic acidosis and strokelike episode (MELAS), Alpers disease, Barth syndrome and respiratory chain complex deficiency.
+Examples are mitochondrial encephalomyopathy lactic acidosis and strokelike episode (MELAS), Alpers disease, Barth syndrome, Leigh syndrome and respiratory chain complex deficiency.